Find out more about each on the Northern Ireland Buildings Database.

 Where can the list be seen?

 Copies of the list can be viewed in the Monuments and Buildings Record as well as in local libraries.
-District councils and divisional planning offices also hold copies of the list for their areas.
+Local councils and divisional planning offices also hold copies of the list for their areas.
 The address information for all listed buildings is also available on the Northern Ireland Buildings Database.

 How are buildings listed?

 We have produced a guidance document and flowchart which explains the listing process in detail: